techelon/focused_youtube/README.md

 :heart: FY **does not track any user data**.
 It's a simple Vanilla JS application made with only one purpose – to help you avoid Youtube's rabbit hole.

+:sparkles: **Changes from upstream:** Disallow watching videos from hard-coded categories.
+To override, the user must type, "I am sure I want to watch this video" followed by 6 randomly generated numberes.

 ## Screenshots

 ### 🏠 Distraction-free Youtube homepage.